 Israeli pianist and composer Guy Mintus is a true citizen of the world.
-Coming from a mixed heritage of Iraqi, Moroccan & Polish Jews, he is based between Tel Aviv and New York while constantly on the go having recently performed in Brazil, India, Bulgaria, Switzerland, France, Germany and different cities in the US/ Canada.
-Guy is equally at home whether he’s sharing the stage with jazz legends, composes for classical orchestras, collaborates with masters of traditional music, working with kids or guesting as a soloist with Ska-Punk band Streetlight Manifesto with whom he performed at a sold out Beacon Theater.
+Coming from a mixed heritage of Iraqi, Moroccan & Polish Jews, he is based between Tel Aviv and New York.
+He is constantly on the go, having recently performed in Brazil, India, Bulgaria, Switzerland, France, Germany and cities across the US and Canada.
+Guy is equally at home sharing the stage with jazz legends, composing for classical orchestras, collaborating with masters of traditional music, working with kids or guesting as a soloist with Ska-Punk band Streetlight Manifesto, with whom he performed at a sold out Beacon Theater show.

 Guy’s music is a meeting point between different rivers of inspiration flowing freely into each other.
-A trained concert pianist with the energy of a rock-star and a jazz musician’s sense of adventure who’s unafraid to throw into the mix his native middle-eastern scales and rhythms.
-“Guy is mad scientist” proclaimed Grammy winning artist Arturo O’Farrill, “none does it like him” with whom Guy performed several times at the legendary Apollo Theater.
+He is a trained concert pianist with the energy of a rock-star and a jazz musician’s sense of adventure, and he’s unafraid to throw his native middle-eastern scales and rhythms into the mix.
+“Guy is a mad scientist, none does it like him” proclaimed Grammy winning artist Arturo O’Farrill, with whom Guy has performed several times at the legendary Apollo Theater.

-The Guy Mintus Trio started with the need to create a musical home in which the different identities and influences can co-exist and come together as a unique unified voice.
-The electricity and kinetic listening between the three musicians are well-felt and has been described as “keeping the entire hall with held breath” (Barka Fabianova, Full Moon Zine Magazine).
+The Guy Mintus Trio started with a need to create a musical home in which his different identities and influences can co-exist and come together as a unique, unified voice.
+The electricity between the three musicians is palpable, and has been described as capable of “taking the entire hall’s breath away” (Barka Fabianova, Full Moon Zine Magazine).
 The trio’s debut record has been selected as DownBeat Magazine’s Editor’s Pick and led to performances of the trio at NY’s Jazz at Lincoln Center, Winter JazzFest and the Montreal Jazz Festival.

-The group’s sophomore recording, Connecting the Dots, has been recently released on the french label jazz Family and it bringing together Horace Silver and Zohar Argov, Barbara Streisand and Fairouz, a neighborhood in NY’s Soho and the Sufi poet Jalal Uddin Muhammed Rumi.
+The group’s sophomore recording, Connecting the Dots, was recently released on the french label Jazz Family.
 The album includes guest appearances by Israeli vocalist Sivan Arbel and saxophone legend Dave Liebman (Miles Davis, Elvin Jones).
-In 2019, the trio will give its debut shows in Turkey and Kazakhstan and a European tour in celebration of the new album.
+In 2019, the trio had debut shows in Turkey and Kazakhstan, and a European tour celebrating the new album.